nnellans/ado-pipelines-guide/README.md

   lockBehavior: string # optional, default value is runLatest. accepts only sequential or runLatest
   templateContext:  # stage related information passed from a pipeline when extending a template
   jobs:
-  - job: # define a build job
+  - job: # standard job
-  - deployment: # define a deployment job
+  - deployment: # deployment job
-  - template: # define a job template
+  - template: # job template

 # defining a Stage template
+stages:
 - template: path/to/template/file # must be the first property
   parameters:
     key: value